ebastler/marbastlib/readme.md

 * nice_nano - symbol for nicekeyboards nice!nano Bluetooth controller
 * seeeduino Xiao nRF52840 - symbol for Seeed Studio Xiao nRF52840 Bluetooth controller
 * seeeduino Xiao rp2040 - symbol for Seeed Studio Xiao rp2040 controller
+* RP2040-Matrix - symbol for a Waveshare rp2040 based controller board with 25 pixel WS2812 LED matrix

 ## Footprint libs
 Unlike previous versions of marbastlib, were `main`, `untested` and `specialty` were separate libraries, now all footprints were merged into a single repository, but separate libraries. `marbastlib-choc` (to pick one example) is the new equivalent to `main`/`stable`, while `marbastlib-xp-choc` ("xp" stands for "experimental", but also makes sure the xp libs end up on the bottom of the list) join `specialty` and `untested` into one library.
 Please use anything in a "xp" library with special care, and report back to us once a footprint in such a lib has been successfully tested, so it can be moved into the regular libs.